u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 When the URL of a page changes (e.g. a more SEO friendly version of your product name), you don't have to worry about updating all links:

--  Odoo will automatically update all its links to the new URL.
+-  Thrive Bureau ERP will automatically update all its links to the new URL.

 - If external websites still points to the old URL, a 301 redirect will be done to route visitors to the new address of the page.